LeChatP/RootAsRole/README.md

 However, one can use our module to obtain similar results to su and sudo commands:

-1- 'sr -r root' is equivalent to 'su' command, as it permits to obtain a privileged shell with the full list or root privileges.
+1- 'sr -r root' is equivalent to 'su' command, as it permits to obtain a privileged shell with the full list of root privileges.

 2- 'sr -r root -c command' is equivalent to 'sudo command', as it permits to run a command with the full list of root privileges.